voxpupuli/voxpupuli.github.io/_docs/software_support_lifecycle.md

 *maintainers include, but are not limited to, the community, company, or organization that maintains ownership over a specific piece of software or project.

+The [puppet_metadata](https://github.com/voxpupuli/puppet_metadata/) gem is the authoritative source for EOL data used in the Vox Pupuli testing framework.
+Tests will only run for operating systems that are still supported according to the puppet_metadata gem.

 Sources for end-of-life dates:

 * OpenSUSE - [OpenSUSE Documentation](https://en.opensuse.org/Lifetime)